 How does mediation differ from arbitration?

-If the parties agree to mediation, the Committee will assign a skilled arbitrator to bring everyone together and find a compromise that everyone agrees to.
+If the parties agree to mediation, the Committee will assign a skilled mediator to bring everyone together and find a compromise that everyone agrees to.
 This is a good first step at resolving the issue before arbitration.
 If the mediation does not work, the parties have the option of moving forward with arbitration.
 Mediators can be attorneys or lay members with experience serving in that capacity.

 Who serves as the arbitrators?

 If a single arbitrator is appointed hear the matter (dispute of $10,000 or less), that arbitrator will be an attorney.
 If a three member arbitration panel is appointed (dispute of $10,000 or more), then at least one member will be an attorney.
 The other two panel members may be non-attorneys.

 What if the attorney has filed suit against me already?